 By KEN KUSMER, Associated Press

-Charles Wilson in Indianapolis contributed to this report.
+Associated Press reporter Charles Wilson contributed to this report from Indianapolis.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.